How do you know when it’s time to redesign your website?

 This allows you to update easily and edit the content and provide a central repository for all content for the website.
 This can be done while we’re creating the designs and mockups so that once the site is built, the content is ready to go and can be added straight away.

 4. Website Development in WordPress

-After the design and content phases are complete, it’s time to do the final development of your site, install the required functionality, plugins and built your WordPress website.
+After the design and content phases are complete, it’s time to do the final development of your site, install the required functionality, plugins and build your WordPress website.

 Once the development is completed, we do thorough testing of the site to make sure that it displays properly across all browsers and mobile devices.
 We then send you a test link of the website for review.
 After the site meets with your final approval, it is launched live for everyone to see!

 There are many steps to consider when thinking about a website redesign.
-The key is to follow a structured process to avoid a bandaid, tack on half baked website solution.
+The key is to follow a structured process to avoid a bandaid, ad-hoc website solution.

-When the design, content, and development happen in a planned organised and concurrent manner, your website redesign will go smoothly and you’ll end up with an efficient, timely and and excellent result.
+When the design, content, and development happen in a planned organised and concurrent manner, your website redesign will go smoothly and you’ll end up with an efficient, timely and and excellent result for your business.